KahWee - Web Development, AI Tools & Tech Trends

 Running PHP 5.6 with Apache on El Capitan

-Why not use macOS's built-in PHP?
+Why not the built-in PHP?

-• Control over which PHP version and extensions you install
+• Control over PHP version and extensions

 • Easy upgrades without waiting for macOS updates